-Hazard, Vulnerability, Capacity & Risk Assessment (HVCRA) is the most important part of the plan.
+Hazard, Vulnerability, Capacity& Risk Assessment (HVCRA) is the most important part of the plan.
 Any error in identifying the frequency, magnitude and projected impact leads to incorrect identification of major hazard and hence an imperfect plan.

 The necessary outcomes of the HVCR Assessment will be the type of hazards that the Ward is prone to, history of hazards, impact analysis of the worst case, the area, people and urban infrastructure that is prone to the risk of these hazards and their vulnerability of being damaged by such disasters due to their susceptibility characteristics.

-Vulnerability Assessment should deal with the natural, socio-economic vulnerability, housing vulnerability and the environmental vulnerability.
-After knowing the existing hazards and potential vulnerabilities, risk analysis will be carried out.
-HVCR Assessment will also include resource inventory /capacity analysis, preparedness analysis in terms of network of communication systems, public distribution systems, storage facilities, transportation facilities, medical facilities, fire stations, emergency shelters with their capacity, presence of NGOs and other volunteers etc. so as to enable quick response.
+Vulnerability Assessment deals with the natural, socio-economic vulnerability, housing vulnerability and the environmental vulnerability.
+Risk analysis has been carried out in view of the existing hazards and potential vulnerabilities.

+HVCR Assessment will also include resource inventory/capacity analysis, preparedness analysis in terms of network of communication systems, public distribution systems, storage facilities, transportation facilities, medical facilities, fire stations, emergency shelters with their capacity, presence of NGOs and other volunteers etc. so as to enable quick response.